noddde

 }

-interface AccountViewStore extends ViewStore<AccountView> {
+export interface AccountViewStore extends ViewStore<AccountView> {

 findByBalanceRange(min: number, max: number): Promise<AccountView[]>;